 On August 6, 2020, the Board, through Report No. 20-160, approved the construction and operation of a temporary Tiny Homes Village homeless shelter on a 0.5 acre or 21,705 square-foot portion of RAP's North Hollywood Park on Chandler Boulevard.
 The North Hollywood Park Tiny Homes Village completed construction and began operations in January 2021.
 On August 6, 2020, the Board, through Report No. 20-161, approved the construction and operation of a temporary Tiny Homes Village homeless shelter on a 1.72 acre or 75,000 square-foot portion of RAP's Valley Plaza Park on Laurel Canyon Drive, which is currently under construction.
-On September 17, 2020, the Board approved the construction and operation of a temporary Tiny Homes Village homeless shelter on 1.1 acres or 47,800 square-foot portion of RAP's Ken Malloy Harbor Regional Park, which is currently under construction (Report No. 20-179).
+On September 17, 2020, the Board approved the construction and operation of a temporary Tiny Homes Village homeless shelter on 1.1 acres or 47,800 square-foot portion of RAP's Ken Malloy Harbor Regional Park, which completed construction and began operations in June 2021 (Report No. 20-179).